Gaussian measures on the of space of Riemannian metrics: Gaussian measures on the space of metrics

 \section{Gaussian measures on the space of metrics}

-We next turn to the question of actually constructing our Gaussian measures In view of the decomposition considered in Section \ref{sub:space-metrics}, it is natural to split the construction into diagonal and orthogonal parts.
+We next turn to the question of actually constructing our Gaussian measures.
+For a general reference on Gaussian random variables see \cite{Bo}.
+In view of the decomposition considered in Section \ref{sub:space-metrics}, it is natural to split the construction into diagonal and orthogonal parts.

 Let $g^0$ be our reference metric.
 Every other metric of $\Metv$ is of the form $g^1_x = k_x a_x \cdot g^0_x$ where $k, a$ are smooth functions on $M$ such that $k_x\in K_x$ and $a_x\in A_x$.
 In Sections \ref{subsec:diag} and \ref{subsec:angular} we describe random constructions of $a_x$ and $k_x$ respectively.